StaticSweep/ChromaScape/README.md

 # Features

 ## Architecture
-ChromaScape provides a highly modular botting framework that uses dependency injection where possible to maximize flexibility and reusability across different automation tasks.
+ChromaScape provides a highly modular colour botting framework that provides granular utilities to maximize flexibility and reusability across different automation tasks.

-Due to the separation of domain and core utilities it provides a greater level of control and expansion.
+Due to the separation of domain, core and actions utilities it provides a greater level of control and expansion.

 ## Mouse input